Azure/ResourceModules/docs/wiki/Known issues.md

 ## Microsoft.KubernetesConfiguration/fluxConfigurations

+The module has a dependency on

+- a pre-existing AKS cluster (managed cluster)
+- a pre-existing Kubernetes Configuration extension deployment

-The module has a dependency on a pre-existing AKS cluster (managed cluster) which we don't have deployed using the dependency pipeline due to cost reasons.
+which we don't have deployed using the dependency pipeline due to cost reasons.

 ## Microsoft.Network/vpnGateways